 “It is essential to determine the ROI of a campaign,” Poulsen said.
 “The most important ROI to a company is conversion.
 This is determined by people that participated in a campaign by a pull list, receiving or responding to a message over a channel (direct mail, email, social, digital, media), and determining if the strategy is resulting in an expected conversion or outcome, whether they be leads, sales or other criteria.”

-Your knowledge of your audience – the channels they are most active on, their likes and dislikes, their pain points – should drive all your marketing efforts.
+Your knowledge of your audience — the channels they are most active on, their likes and dislikes, and their pain points — should drive your marketing efforts.
 A marketing analysis can help you better understand your audience and the demographics of its various segments, allowing you to target customers with more effective brand messaging on the right channels.

-As part of your marketing analysis, you should audit your website and content to identify areas you could optimize for search engines.
+As part of your marketing analysis, audit your website and content to identify areas you could optimize for search engines.
 Search engine optimization, or SEO, is the process of ensuring the content of your website and social media platforms encourages search engines to crawl your pages and rank them highly in search results.
 Ideally, your website will appear on page one of the Google results when your audience searches for keywords and phrases associated with your brand, products and services.

 A marketing analysis should include a review of your paid advertisement campaigns, such as pay-per-click ads.
 You should not only look for new ways to expand your reach with paid ads, but also focus on what you are currently doing and how effective it has been.
 This can reveal opportunities to optimize your paid advertisement spend by tailoring ads to your target audience’s interests, boosting engagement and conversions.

 “The marketing analysis should be tied to the overall strategic behavior of your organization,” said Waffle.
 “Also, if you are in an emerging market, you may have to conduct a marketing analysis once a year.
 If you are in a mature market, you may conduct your marketing analysis every two to three years.”